 ASGA presenters are among the nation’s premier Student Government experts.

-Please see the conference schedule for the National Summit line-up of speakers
+Please see the conference schedule for the Fall Summit line-up of speakers

 All speakers are former Student Government officers and/or advisors.
 They’re specialists in SG issues, problems, and trends.